-The Department of Public Health and Social Services (DPHSS), Division of Senior Citizens (DSC) is soliciting proposals from non-profit and for profit organizations qualified to provide Island-Wide professional Title III In-Home Services in keeping with Title III Older Americans Act of 1965 as amended, through P.L.
-114-144 (Older Americans Act), 45 CFR Chapter XIII, Subchapter C, Part 1321, the Administration for Community Living's program requirements and all the grant requirements applicable to subrecipients of federal funds set forth in 2 CFR Part 200, and 45 CFR Part 75, and all applicable DPHSS, DSC policies, requirements, handbooks and the laws and regulations of the government of Guam.
+The Department of Public Health and Social Services (DPHSS), Division of Senior Citizens (DSC) is soliciting proposals from non-profit and for profit organizations qualified to provide island-wide professional Title III In-Home Services in keeping with Title III Older Americans Act of 1965 as amended, through P.L.
+114-144 (Older Americans Act), 45 CFR Chapter XIII, Subchapter C, Part 1321, the Administration for Community Living's program requirements and all the grant requirements applicable to contractors of Federal funds set forth in 2 CFR Part 200, and 45 CFR Part 75, and all applicable DPHSS, DSC policies, requirements, handbooks and the laws and regulations of the government of Guam.

-Contractor - Subawardee/Subrecipient will provide Title III compliant management and operations of island-wide In-Home services (in the nature of Chore, Homemaker and Personal Care) to a minimum of 400 frail, homebound or otherwise isolated individuals age 60 and older, who are at risk of institutionalization due to limitation on their ability to function independently.
+Offeror - Contractor will provide Title III compliant management and operations of islandwide In-Home services (in the nature of Chore, Homemaker, Personal Care, and Telephone Reassurance) to a minimum of 400 frail, homebound or otherwise isolated individuals age 60 and older, who are at risk of institutionalization due to limitation on their ability to function independently.

 - 1. TYPE OF SERVICES.
 Offerors are required to provide a Title III-B compliant In-Home Services (IHS) which includes: - a.
-Chore Services (1 Hour) assistance such as heavy housework, yard work or sidewalk maintenance for a person.
+Chore Services (1 Hour) Performance of heavy household tasks provided in a person's home and possibly other community settings.
+Tasks may include yard work or sidewalk maintenance in addition to heavy housework.
 Heavy housework may include but is not limited to cleaning oven and stove; cleaning and defrosting refrigerator; moving light furniture to clean under and behind; vacuuming upholstery and under cushions, etc. - b.
-Homemaker Services (1 Hour) assistance such as preparing meals, shopping for personal items, managing money, using the telephone or doing light housework.
+Homemaker Services (1 Hour) Performance of light housekeeping tasks provided in a person's home and possibly other community settings.
+Tasks may include preparing meals, shopping for personal items, managing money, or using the telephone in addition to light housework.
 Light housework may include but is not limited to sweeping; vacuuming; mopping floors; washing dishes; cleaning bathroom; taking out garbage; dusting, etc. - c.
-Personal Care Services (1 Hour) personal assistance, stand-by assistance, supervision or cues. - d.
-Telephone Reassurance Services providing scheduled and periodic telephone calls to clients to make sure clients are healthy and safe. - e.
+Personal Care Services (1 Hour) Assistance (personal assistance, standby assistance, supervision or cues) with Activities of Daily Living (ADLs) and/or health-related tasks provided in a person's home and possibly other community settings.
+Personal care may include assistance with Instrumental Activities of Daily Living (IADLs). - d.
 Information and Assistance (1 Contact) A service that (A) provides individuals with information on services available within the communities; (B) links individuals to the services and opportunities that are available within the communities; (C) to the maximum extent practicable, establishes adequate follow-up procedures.
 Internet web site "hits" are to be counted only if information is requested and supplied.
+A service that: